 Engagement with other non-profit organisations

-Cancer organisations all work toward the same goal: finding a cure for cancer, increasing the number of treatment options available and enhancing quality of life.
-Funding is required for progress.
-The better we can coordinate use of funding, the greater the returns to patients.
+Cancer organisations all work toward the same goal: finding a cure for cancer, increasing the number of treatment options available and enhancing quality of life of cancer patients.
+But, funding is required for progress.
+The better we can coordinate use of funding, the greater the return to patients.

 “As the main cancer organisation in Flanders (Belgium), Kom op tegen Kanker is proud to co-fund trials with the Anticancer Fund, such as the PRIMMO trial.
 Working together strengthens our impact.”

 Some cancer organisations are too small to organise research.
 In many cases, we put our structure and expertise at their disposal.
-We discuss how we can invest their resources in research that aligns with their mission, and openly collaborate on study design, progress, etc. Funding is transferred 1-1 and invested in research, and operational costs are supported by the ACF, thanks to its founder, Luc Verelst.
+We discuss how we can invest their resources in research that aligns with their mission, and openly collaborate on study design, progress, etc. Funding is transferred 1-1 and invested in research.
+Operational costs are supported by the ACF, thanks to its founder Luc Verelst.